 Will Any Return Costs be Refunded?

 If you return something because of an error on our part or because it’s damaged or defective, we will refund any charges incurred in returning the item to us.
 Proof of postage must be obtained and only credited once we are in possession of the goods.
+If the items aren’t damaged or defective, cost of return is at the customers cost.

 We’ll check all items returned as damaged or defective.
 In the event we find no fault, we reserve the right to re-charge you for the item/s and to recover our fees and expenses from you.